The signs were there.

 Pixel

-Border collie rescue.
+Border Collie rescue.
 Picky eater, tireless toy-chaser, and the reason we test every feature.
 His poop has been logged more than anyone's.

-Kiara (Kiki)
+Kiara ("Kiki")

-Australian Shepherd adopted the same month InsightScoop launched.
+Adopted the same month InsightScoop launched.
 Kiki arrived just in time to help us test multi-dog tracking in the real world.

 Every scan is a step toward catching what we missed with Ludo.